 Zacharias Frieß, son of Johannes Frieß, was baptized in Groß-Felda on 12 October 1724.
-In 1749, he married Anna Maria Fritz, daughter of Anna Margaretha Fritz from Feldkrücken.
+On 27 November 1749, he married in Groß-Felda to Anna Maria Fritz, daughter of Anna Margaretha Fritz from Feldkrücken.

 The baptisms of seven children are recorded in the Groß-Felda parish register: (1) Anna Margaretha, born 5 July 1750, baptized 7 July 1750; (2) Johannes, baptized 26 February 1752, died as an infant; (3) Johann Hermann, born 3 April 1754, baptized 5 April 1754, died 30 June 1757; (4) Anna Maria, baptized 7 December 1756, died 24 July 1757; (5) Johann Wolf, baptized 4 June 1758; (6) Anna Christina, baptized 23 November 1760; and (7) Johannes, baptized 18 September 1763.